-Nintendo Switch OLED vs Nintendo Switch: What's different?
+Nintendo Switch OLED model vs Nintendo Switch: What's the difference?

 - Nintendo Switch (OLED model): 7-inch OLED display

-By far and away the biggest difference betweem the models, both figuratively and literally, is the display.
+By far and away, the biggest difference between the models is the display.

-As the newer console's name suggests, it now sports an OLED panel which provides better colour accuracy, higher contrast and overall better picture performance.
+As the latest model's name suggests, it sports an OLED panel, which provides better colour accuracy, higher contrast, and overall better picture performance.
 It also has a wider viewing angle in comparison to the LCD panel used in the standard Switch.

+The OLED panel has a cooler white output that gives it the impression of extra brightness - it's a "cleaner" looking image.

-Thanks to the lack of a backlight (OLED pixels are self-illuminating), the screen doesn't require as large a bezel.
+Also, thanks to the lack of a backlight (OLED pixels are self-illuminating), the screen doesn't require as large a bezel (as mentioned above).
 That means the Switch OLED comes with a 7-inch display without increasing the size of the console itself.
 The standard Switch screen is 6.2-inches.

 Storage